dvarkin/rxdb/README.md

 #### PUT

-put key and value to store
+Put unique key and value to store.
+If key is already exists in the store, it will be replaced with new value.

       {